de-dh/ESP32-JC3248W535-Micropython-LVGL/README.md

 ## Using The Onboard LiPo Charger

+> [!NOTE]
+> None of the shown modifications (yellow parts in the circuit diagramm) are neccessary to operate the LiPo charging circuit.
+> It will work out of the box although the state of the battery can't be determined without the indicator LEDs **D1**–**D4**.
+> The additional components were added for convenient integration of the CBD in a case.

 The CBD has an onboard power management IC (**IP5306**) which allows the charging and discharging of LiPo batteries.
 A 3.7 V LiPo battery can be connected directly to the Cheap Black Display via the JST (2P 1.25 mm JST) terminal **P5**.
 Make sure the battery is attached with the correct polarity (my JST connection wires are colored the wrong way).